-I started to develop the concept of shelter vouchers that people could pay for through a mobile, and the homeless person could redeem.
+I started to develop the concept of shelter vouchers that people could pay for through a mobile, and the person experiencing homelessness could redeem.
 It seemed to have real potential, and thankfully Gary Dunstan from Doing Good Digital agreed to partner with me to try and make this a success.
-We were really fortunate that Dot Forge felt the same, and when we applied for their social impact accelerator scheme, they decided to take a chance and support us in developing the idea.
+We were fortunate that Dot Forge felt the same, and when we applied for their social impact accelerator scheme, they decided to take a chance and support us in developing the idea.

-I arranged to meet a experienced outreach worker called David, who has helped homeless people for many years as a volunteer.
+I arranged to meet an experienced outreach worker called David, who has helped people facing homelessness for many years as a volunteer.
 Through conversations with him, our research, and spending time with some of the charities and voluntary groups, a bigger picture started to emerge.
 There were many amazing projects I knew nothing about, with different charities and voluntary groups providing a whole range of services.
 As the council budget cuts hit, and central services were reduced, compassionate individuals could use social media to start outreach projects and get other people on board.
 It was inspiring and confusing – I was really surprised that I hadn’t heard so much of this was going on!

-All the research we found and the conversations we had had with other charities others backed this up.
-The motivation and ideas are out there, but they are not connected, coordinated or easily accessible from the outside.
+All the research we found and the conversations we had had with other charities backed this up.
+The motivation and ideas were out there, but they weren’t connected, coordinated or easily accessible from the outside.

 And now we have a team of talented digital experts making this happen: social researcher Kim Foale, one of my favourite developers Vince Lee, talented designer Alexander Atkinson, UX developer Phil Lennon, copywriter Danielle Styles and more giving their time generously to guide us along the way.